hyperledger/fabric/docs/source/write_first_app.rst

 ``admin`` using the ``enroll.js`` program.
 This process uses a **Certificate Signing Request** (CSR) --- the private and public key are first generated locally and the public key is then sent to the CA which returns an encoded certificate for use by the application.
-These three credentials are then stored in the wallet, allowing us to act as an administrator for the CA.
+These credentials are then stored in the wallet, allowing us to act as an administrator for the CA.

-We will subsequently register and enroll a new application user which will be used by our application to interact with the blockchain.

 Let's enroll user ``admin``: